horseman-97/2020_RealCoding2/Mutex/README.md

 ## Basic concepts

-- `Program` :  A collection of code which installed in memory.
 - `Process` :  A program in execution.
 If an installed program is running, this instance can be called as process.<br>
-    Each process has its own memory space, and does not share with the other processes
+    Each process has its own memory space, and does not share with the other processes.
+    Address space includes code, data, stack and heap area.
+    The 5 statuses of process are new ,ready, running, waiting, terminated. single process is only available in single processor.
+One process cannot mapping multiple processor.
+- `Thread` : A collection of process execution parts Create a new process means create a new address space.